SqueezeU/Portfolio-AI-DS/Chatbots/README.md

 ### 🔐 How to Use the OpenAI API Locally

-The file `API_Key_OpenAI.md` explains how to add your OpenAI API key as a local environment variable (Windows), without writing it directly into the code.
+The file [`API_Key_OpenAI.md`](https://github.com/SqueezeU/Portfolio-AI-DS/blob/main/Chatbots/API_Key_OpenAI.md) explains how to add your OpenAI API key as a local environment variable without writing it in the code.

 ⚠️ API keys should never be uploaded to GitHub.